jlknoch/simple_calc/README.md

-Example input can be 45+5
+Example input can be: 45+5